I.P. Rights Attorneys

 We litigate I.P. matters in U.S. District Courts across the United States because most courts recognize our special I.P. skills.
-We have also filed appeals with various Courts of Appeals in the U.S. including the Third, Fourth and Eleventh Circuit Courts of Appeals and the Court of Appeals for the Federal Circuit (the patent appeals court).
+We have also filed appeals with Courts of Appeals in the U.S. including our home jurisdiction the Eleventh Circuit Courts of Appeals and the Court of Appeals for the Federal Circuit (the patent appeals court).

 Many contracts include arbitration clauses.
 We have arbitrated matters before the American Arbitration Association (AAA), the National Arbitration Forum (NAF), JAMS and WIPO (World Intellectual Property Organization).